ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 to the `AIFCOMSSwithCUPredictorTest` directory, and run

     pip install -r requirements_win.txt
+    pip install numpy

 to install some of the Python requirements.
-Open your web browser, go to [http://www.lfd.uci.edu/~gohlke/pythonlibs](http://www.lfd.uci.edu/~gohlke/pythonlibs/), and download one of the `numpy?1.13.1+mkl?cp27?cp27m?XXX.whl` files, where XXX is replaced by your system architecture (either `win32` or `win_amd64`).
 Navigate to the download directory in the terminal, and install the package using

     pip install numpy?1.13.1+mkl?cp27?cp27m?XXX.whl